top of page

 Final Word

 Most of any race is spent in an upright position.
 Skillful management of the various rotational and linear aspects during the start and initial acceleration makes it easier to do so when upright.
 As has been said in my other blogs, each phase of the sprint should flow into the one that follows, with a primary aspect being achieving body positions that lead to maximal performance.
-Demonstrated in this very brief Tellez video.
+This is demonstrated in this very brief Tellez video.

 As it pertains to rotation, a lot of coaches mistakenly feel that all rotational movements are signs of inefficiency, thinking that they create side to side movement down the track.
 The movements of the hips and shoulders are to counterbalance each other as Dan Pfaff explained in his video I included in the first paragraph above, and once again, despite all the technical aspects coaches can consider presenting their athletes with, the objective is for the athlete to simply accomplish moving effectively and efficiently up the track.
 Various reflexes, reactions to actions, etc..., also contribute to successful movement up the track, so coaches need to understand the value of allowing the athlete to gain experience to discover what works well for him/her within certain fundamental parameters.